sb2bg/marionette/docs/api.md

 `name`, `tags`, and `attributes` are recorded into the trace before scenario code runs and are included in failure summaries.
 Tags are loose searchable labels.
 Attributes are stable scalar facts needed to reproduce the run without forcing tools to parse presentation strings.
-`mar.runAttributesFrom` derives those facts from a scalar-only run config struct so the trace-visible values stay tied to the scenario config.
+Use `mar.runAttribute` when writing exported metadata names directly.

-The helper intentionally treats field names as exported attribute keys and emits fields in declaration order.
-Use `mar.runAttribute` directly when a stable exported key should differ from an internal field name.
-Runtime behavior should read from the profile, not from derived attributes.
+`mar.runAttributesFrom` remains available for scalar-only config structs, but it intentionally treats field names as exported attribute keys and emits fields in declaration order.
+Runtime behavior should read from the config, not from derived attributes.

 World-only checks can be attached to the run options: